top of page

 What is Priority Pass?

-In case you've been living under a baggage carousel, Priority Pass is a global membership programme that gives you access to over 1,700 airport lounges and experiences, regardless of which airline or class you’re flying.
+In case you've been living under a baggage carousel, Priority Pass is a global airport lounge membership (often called an airport lounge pass) that gives you access to over 1,800 airport lounges and experiences, regardless of which airline or class you’re flying.

 Think comfy chairs, decent Wi-Fi, free snacks (yes, actual food), and drinks – including the boozy kind.
 All that, without needing a business class ticket or a secret handshake.